Franciszek Morawski: Life

 Franciszek Morawski was the son of Wojciech Morawski and Zofia Szczaniecka.
 He began his education in the family home, before continuing his studies in nearby Leszno and later still in Frankfurt, where he studied law.
 He worked for a time in the court in Frankfurt, and later became an assessor in Kalisz.

 In 1820 Morawski married Aniela Wierzchowska.
 The couple had two children: Tadeusz (1821–1888) et Anna Maria (1822–1891).

 Franciszek Morawski died 12 December 1861.

 Military career

 In November 1806, Morawski enlisted in Napoleon's honor guard in Poznań.
 He served as second lieutenant in 1st infantry regiment.
-The following year he fought in the Battle of Tczew, during which he was promoted to lieutenant.
+The following year he fought at the Battle of Tczew, during which he was promoted to lieutenant.
 He fought in the Siege of Danzig and became captain.
 That same year, after the Siege of Kolberg in 1807, Morawski was decorated with the Knights' cross of the Virtuti Militari.

 During the War of the Fifth Coalition he was aide de camp to general Stanisław Fiszer.
 Morawski commanded the 16th infantry division during the French Invasion of Russia.
 On 8 October 1812 he was promoted to colonel.
 Following Napoleon's eventual defeat, Morawski was dispatched to Denmark to find Polish prisoners of war.